 After receiving his medical degree from SUNY Health Science Center at Brooklyn - where he graduated summa cum laude and was inducted into the Alpha Omega Alpha Honor Medical Society - Dr. Johnson pursued his residency and fellowship training also at SUNY Health Science Center at Brooklyn/Kings County Hospital Center.
 His undergraduate (biology/psychology) and masters’ degrees (physiology) are from Georgetown University.

 As one of the earliest neurosurgeons to pursue a fellowship in spinal instrumentation, Dr. Johnson was one of the first in New York State to implant the anterior cervical locking plate in patients suffering from cervical spinal cord compression and herniated disks in the neck.
 He has also been on the teaching staff at New York Medical College, as well as at SUNY.

 At St. Francis, Dr. Johnson is a member of the Executive Medical Board and the OR Committee.
 He remains a member of several medical societies including the American Association of Neurological Surgeons, the Congress of Neurosurgeons, AO North America, North American Spine Society, the American Medical Association, the American Board of Minimally Invasive Spinal Medicine, the Medical Society of the State of New York, and the Queens Medical Society, and is an honorary neurosurgeon for the New York City Police Department.
-Dr. Johnson is an active member of the Board of Trustees of Regis High School in Manhattan, of which he a graduate.
+In June 2018, Dr. Johnson will complete his six-year tenure as a member of the Board of Trustees of Regis High School in Manhattan, of which he a graduate.